nsrau/azure-docs.it-it/articles/data-lake-analytics/data-lake-analytics-use-window-functions.md

 |Cherry|400|Web|3
 |Durian|500|Web|4

-NTILE accetta un parametro, "numgroups".
-Numgroups è un'espressione costante di tipo int o long positiva che specifica il numero di gruppi in cui è necessario suddividere ogni partizione.
+NTILE takes a parameter ("numgroups").
+Numgroups is a positive int or long constant expression that specifies the number of groups into which each partition must be divided.

-- Se il numero di righe nella partizione è divisibile uniformemente per numgroups, le dimensioni dei gruppi saranno uguali.
+- If the number of rows in the partition is evenly divisible by numgroups then the groups will have equal size.
-- Se il numero di righe in una partizione non è divisibile per numgroups, verranno creati gruppi di due dimensioni che differiscono per un membro.
-I gruppi più grandi precedono i gruppi più piccoli nell'ordine specificato dalla clausola OVER.
+- If the number of rows in a partition is not divisible by numgroups, this will cause groups of two sizes that differ by one member.
+Larger groups come before smaller groups in the order specified by the OVER clause.

-ad esempio:
+For example:

-- 100 righe divise in 4 gruppi: [25, 25, 25, 25]
+- 100 rows divided into 4 groups: [ 25, 25, 25, 25 ]
-- 102 righe divise in 4 gruppi: [26, 26, 25, 25]
+- 102 rows devided into 4 groups: [ 26, 26, 25, 25 ]

-### Primi N record per partizione tramite RANK, DENSE\_RANK o ROW\_NUMBER
+### <a name="top-n-records-per-partition-via-rank,-dense_rank-or-row_number"></a>Top N Records per Partition via RANK, DENSE_RANK or ROW_NUMBER

-Molti utenti preferiscono selezionare solo le PRIME n righe per ogni gruppo.
-Questo non è possibile con la tradizionale clausola GROUP BY.
+Many users want to select only TOP n rows per group.
+This is not possible with the traditional GROUP BY.

-L'esempio seguente è riportato all'inizio della sezione Funzioni di rango.
-Non visualizza i primi N record per ogni partizione:
+You have seen the following example at the beginning of the Ranking functions section.
+It doesn't show top N records for each partition:

     @result =
     SELECT